-In 1913, former U.S. President Theodore Roosevelt set off on an expedition to explore an uncharted river in the most remote part of the Amazonian rainforest.
+In 1913, former U.S. President Theodore Roosevelt explored an uncharted river in the most remote part of the Amazonian rainforest.
 The focus of the expedition was a river then called the River of Doubt (now called the Roosevelt River).
-Colonel Rondon, after whom the state of Rondonia is named, had recently discovered the headwaters of the river.
-He was eager to explore it with Roosevelt.

 The expedition got off to a bad start.
 The party quickly discovered that they were ill-equipped for the journey.
 But the expedition also enjoyed good luck.
 They lived to tell the story of survival.

 A century after the expedition, a number of companies find themselves navigating unchartered waters of a different kind.
 Under pressure from consumers, board members and other stakeholders, several global corporations are making commitments to deforestation-free supply chains.
 The road is filled with smoke and mirrors.
 Some companies are trying to do the right thing, while others are cloaking their misdeeds with greenwashing and blatant lies.